Low Taper Fade Wavy Haircuts for Men

 Show a photo reference and say:

-“I want a low taper fade that starts just above the ears and blends softly into my neckline — keeping my waves natural on top.”
+“I want a low taper fade that starts just above the ears and blends softly into my neckline — keep my waves natural on top.”

 Tell your barber: